 (2) Matters related to technology and security

-The company group is engaged in the business of manufacturing and selling high pressure gases and equipment relating thereto, and although it appropriately manages product-related risks by carrying out thorough quality control, record keeping, and safety inspections prior to the sale of these products, there is no guarantee that all products will be free from faults, quality defects and malfunctions.
-In the unlikely event that a product is defective, is of poor quality, or malfunctions, the business performance and financial position of the company group may be affected due to a decline in customer trust and the burden of compensation for damages.
+The Nippon Sanso Holdings Group engages in the business of manufacturing and selling high-pressure gases and related equipment.
+The Group appropriately manages risks related to these products by implementing quality controls that meet the requirements of laws and regulations and the requirements of the Group’s customers and by performing safety inspections before the launch of these products.
+In the unlikely event that a product is defective, is of poor quality, or malfunctions, it may affect the Group’s business performance and financial position due to a decline in customer trust and the burden of compensation for damages.

 (3) Matters related to finance

-However, if changes occur in the Corporation’s capital relationship with the company group, it may have a significant impact on the business operations, operating results and financial position of the company group.
+However, any change in the capital relationship with the MCG group may have a significant impact on the Nippon Sanso Holdings Group’s business operation, business performance, and financial position.

-The company group records goodwill and intangible assets (hereinafter termed “goodwill, etc.”) in the Consolidated Statement of Financial Position with the acquisition of companies.
-There is a possibility that new goodwill will be recorded when the company group acquires new companies in the future.
-The company group conducts and evaluates impairment tests every term for goodwill and intangible assets with indeterminable life expectancies.
-In a case where the growth rate of a target business drops significantly due to a significant deterioration in the economy, and the discount rate used to calculate fair value and utility value after the deduction of disposal costs due to rising market interest rates, etc. rises significantly, the recoverable amount decreases significantly and an impairment loss occurs, which may affect the business performance and financial position of the company group.
+The Nippon Sanso Holdings Group posts goodwill and intangible assets (hereinafter, “Goodwill, etc.”) on its consolidated statement of financial position following the acquisition of companies.
+The Group may post new Goodwill, etc. when it acquires companies in the future.
+The Group conducts impairment tests each period to evaluate the goodwill and intangible assets whose useful life is indeterminable.
+If the growth rate of a target business significantly declines due to a considerable deterioration in the economy or if the discount rate used to calculate fair value and use value after the deduction of disposal costs rises significantly due to the rise in market interest rates and so on, the recoverable amount decreases significantly and an impairment loss occurs, which may affect the Group’s business performance and financial position.